*This part covers September 2015 (the leadership coup) until the end of 2016.

 Tony Abbott later responds saying he doesn’t agree with the use of the term “invasion” to describe colonisation.

-14th June, 2016 – The Australian newspaper’s Foreign Editor, Greg Sheridan, criticises Turnbull’s weak opposition to Islamic terrorism in the wake of the deadly attack on a nightclub in Orlando, Florida.
+14th June, 2016 –The Australian newspaper’s Foreign Editor, Greg Sheridan, criticises Turnbull’s weak opposition to Muhammedan terrorism in the wake of the deadly attack on a nightclub in Orlando, Florida.
 He says Turnbull is “equivocal in the language he uses and licenses his colleagues to use”.
 Further he writes:

 “[Turnbull] said it was important to find out what the gunman’s real motivation was.
 But the gunman has told us what his motivation was.”